Daniel-KM/Omeka-S-module-HistoryLog/README.md

 - [ ] Sites and site pages
 - [ ] Other modules (mainly Annotate)

+FIXES:

+- [ ] Fix loop when removing more than 10 medias

 **This readme lists features not yet implemented in Omeka S.**